 Mansfield and Sutton Astronomical Society holds a number of public open evenings each year during the Autumn and Winter months.

 Car parking space at the Observatory is limited.
-However, you may be redirected to an "overflow" area.
 Entry to the car park will be on a first come, first served basis.
 Unless you have a special reason for coming early it is usually better to arrive after 9.00 p.m. when car parking often eases.
 Entry carries on throughout the evening so by arriving later you do not miss anything (however, please be aware that on cloudy, windy or wet nights, we may only have a few visitors and therefore close early).

-We would like to remind visitors that it is illegal to park on the grass verge of the main road, and vehicles must NOT be allowed to block pavement or entry access to properties.
+We ask that you do not park on the grass verges on the main road, and vehicles must NOT be allowed to block pavement or entry access to properties.
 It is also strongly advised NOT to park or queue on the busy main road as emergency vehicle access MUST be maintained at all times.
 Please observe instructions from the car park marshals.

 When you arrive, you will normally be met and given an outline of the evenings' activities.